1. Home

 Add or Remove Products

-1. To add a product, use the Add Product field — search by product name or SKU and select the item.
+1. To add a product, click the Add Product button.
+This opens the Add Products modal, where you can search by product name or SKU and select the item.
 The wholesale price for the customer’s role is loaded automatically.

 2. To remove a product, click the delete icon on that line item.